iaretechnician/barebones-masterserver-wiki/Tutorial:-Building-to-Linux-VPS.md

 When you're ready to shut down the Spawner and Master Server, use Ctrl+C in both command line windows to end the processes.

 That's all there is to it, with this, you can upload your own game to your VPS and anyone with the client can play!

+[Angusmf's MSF Tips](https://github.com/alvyxaz/barebones-masterserver/wiki/Angusmf's-MSF-Tips!) have some more information on building to linux if you want a more in-depth understanding.